UNIT_01 // course overview

 Unit 1: Environment Setup

-In this unit, we separate browser-based learning from the tools used to build and deploy code to a physical robot.
-Start in the browser, then set up the deployment workflow your team uses.
+In this unit, we separate browser-based learning from the optional tools used to build and deploy code to a physical robot.
+If local setup becomes a serious blocker, continue in Telemark's built-in simulator and return to it later with your team.
+Start in the built-in simulator; Android Studio is only an optional head start for an advanced team workflow.

 10Live Lessons